OPEnSLab-OSU/Loomify/Readme.md

 * Easily access constructor parameter data
 * JSON data format is portable and easy to manipulate
+* Use loom_dependencies.json to download most current libraries needed by Loom

 ## Docs & Community